icure/medtech-docs/sdks/how-to/how-to-manage-patients.md

 ## How to update a patient&#8239;?

-To update a patient, we can use the `createOrModifyPatient` method on the `PatientApi` object.
+To update a patient, we can use the `createOrModify` method on the `PatientApi` object.
 This method takes one parameter: the Patient object.

 <!-- file://code-samples/{{sdk}}/how-to/patients/index.mts snippet:update a patient-->
 ```typescript